-b) It forces the parties to think through and write down all the important terms of the deal before they proceed.
+To bind both parties to the deal, reserve the property in the Buyer’s name, and it forces the parties to write down the essential terms of the agreement before they proceed.

 3) Before Signing

-4) Arras Contract Terms
+4) Terms of the Arras Contract in Spain

-For questions feel free to email [email protected] or call 64 665 365.
+For questions, feel free to email [email protected] or call 664 665 365.